 The famous saying is true; we don’t know what we have until it’s gone.
 In hindsight, teens from Christian homes realize parental boundaries are safe havens, not prisons.

 Do you remember what it was like to fly before smoking was banned on airplanes?
 It was horrible.
 Breathing recycled air was bad enough without having to endure second-hand smoke.
 Of course, the airlines provided a smoking “section”: smokers were confined to the back five rows.
 Unfortunately, the smoke was not.
-This concept was about as effective as putting a 747 beside a pulpit during a church service and revving the engines, while a sign advises that the noise should be confined to the front five pews.

 Don’t ever be deceived into thinking that you can allow the pollution of the world to enter your home and not contaminate your family.
 You won’t be able to confine it.
-Someone emailed me an article by Jeremy Archer in which he spoke of having allowed some worldly guests to enter his home.
+Someone sent me an article by Jeremy Archer in which he spoke of having allowed some worldly guests to enter his home.
 While their behavior was questionable, they entertained his family, and he justified the friendship by saying that Jesus was accused of being a friend of sinners.
 Sometimes the conversations revolved around drinking, violence, drugs, the occult, sex, theft, lying, and other vices.
 But he said that they justified it because it was all discussed in an entertaining manner.

 “Don’t ever be deceived into thinking that you can allow the pollution of the world to enter your home and not contaminate your family.”

 Their guests were having a growing influence on his family.
 As time passed, the behavior grew worse.
 Then people began partying, making obscene gestures, and even started having sex right in front of him and his family.
-As I read the article I remember thinking, How could he let this happen…in front of his family!
+As I read the article I remember thinking, How could he let this happen… in front of his family!
 How could he be looking at them!
 Then I read the final words of the article.
 He concluded, “Together we turned off the television.”
-1

 So many professing Christians allow their families to be polluted in the name of entertainment.
 Some Christians, realizing how their children are being affected, get rid of the TV altogether.
 Others learn the art of self-control, and then control the remote control.
 Whatever you do, be in control.
-If you have the liberty to watch television, make sure you watch only that which is governed by Philippians 4:8:
+If you have the liberty to watch television, make sure you watch only that which is governed by Phil.
+4:8:

 …whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.